18th Edition Exam: What to Expect & How to Pass

 Step 1: Get Your Book Ready

-Buy or borrow a copy of BS 7671:2018+A2:2022.
-This must be the version that includes Amendment 2.
+Buy a copy of BS 7671:2018+A4:2026(the Orange Book).
+This must be the version including Amendment 4 — earlier printings marked +A2:2022 do not contain the new Chapter 57, Section 716, or Section 545 and cannot be used for the 2382-26 exam.
 Spend time reading through the contents page, the index, and each part heading.
 The exam rewards familiarity with the book's layout above all else.

 Tab the key sections with coloured sticky tabs.
 A common system is: